kamitor/Value-Chain-Rebels/Key takeaways.md

 our president; said that they would ban pfas;
-Now you can't find it anymore but the consumers don't have access to it, but the farmers havn't changed, ultimately it doesnt matter. so my fear is here my skepticism if we look at these issue fromthe cosumer angle we will impact be minimal; We might come up with a solution that is too expensive for costumers. and B) not targeting Pfas with the
+Now you can't find it anymore but the consumers don't have access to it, but the farmers havn't changed, ultimately it doesnt matter. so my fear is here my skepticism if we look at these issue fromthe cosumer angle we will impact be minimal; We might come up with a solution that is too expensive for costumers. and B) not targeting Pfas with the biggest companies

 Mira